hypersonic-laboratories/deploy-package/README.md

 ## Setting Up Secrets

 Ensure that the ACCESS_TOKEN secret is set in the repository where you use this action.
 Navigate to Settings > Secrets > Actions and add a new secret named ACCESS_TOKEN.
+You can generate an Access Token on the [HELIX Hub](https://hub.helixgame.com/account/tokens).